its-Shivam732/ecommerce-microservices/README.md

 | order-service        | http://localhost:8082/swagger-ui.html   | http://localhost:8082/v3/api-docs  |
 | notification-service | http://localhost:8083/swagger-ui.html   | http://localhost:8083/v3/api-docs  |

-The doc pages are whitelisted in Spring Security, so they open without a token.
-The API calls themselves still require one: click "Authorize" in the UI, paste an access token (see SECURITY.md for how to get one), and try-it-out calls will carry the bearer token.
+Doc pages are whitelisted in Spring Security, so they open without a token.
+The API calls themselves require one: click "Authorize", paste an access token (see `SECURITY.md`), and try-it-out calls carry the bearer token.

-A single aggregated Swagger behind the gateway is possible but not configured here; per-service UIs document all endpoints.

 ## Resilience: how it behaves

-The order -> product reserve call is wrapped with Resilience4j **Retry** + **CircuitBreaker** (instance name `productService`, configured in order-service `application.yml`).
+The order -> product reserve call is wrapped with Resilience4j **Retry** + **CircuitBreaker** (instance `productService`, configured in order-service `application.yml`).

-- **Insufficient stock / unknown product**: product-service returns 409 / 404.
-The order is
+- **Insufficient stock / unknown product**: product-service returns 409 / 404; the order is
   rejected with **422**.
 These are valid business answers and do NOT count as circuit-breaker failures.
 - **product-service down or hung**: the call fails, Retry attempts it again (safe because of the idempotency key), and if failures persist the circuit **opens** and order placement fails fast with **503** via the client fallback.

-To see the breaker trip: start order-service but NOT product-service, then POST a few orders.
-Watch `GET /actuator/circuitbreakers` move the `productService` breaker from CLOSED to OPEN.
+To see the breaker trip: start order-service but NOT product-service, POST a few orders, and watch `GET http://localhost:8082/actuator/circuitbreakers` move the breaker CLOSED -> OPEN.

 ## Known limitations (intentional, scoped for the assignment)

 - **No compensation across order lines.** If an order has several lines and a later line fails to reserve, stock reserved for earlier lines is not released.
 A full saga would emit a compensating release.
 This is the documented trade-off of the synchronous-reserve design.
 - **Per-call idempotency only.** order-service generates a fresh idempotency key per reserve call, which protects the network hop.
 End-to-end "place this exact order once" would need a client-supplied order-level key.
-- **Notification is best-effort over REST.** A notification failure is logged and swallowed so it never fails a committed order.
-In production this hop would move to an event/queue.
+- **Dual notification paths.** Both the REST call and the Kafka event create a notification for a placed order, so a confirmed order produces two notification rows (channels `EMAIL` and `EMAIL_KAFKA`).
+This is intentional for the demo, to make the event-driven path visible;
+  a production system would use one path (the event) and retain REST only for manual sends.
+- **Auth-server signing key is regenerated at each startup**, so restarting the auth-server invalidates previously issued tokens.
+A fixed key from config would persist them.